What's New?

 - Added: You can change the font name and height of the fonts used for the

-Web Update Wizard dialog title panels.
-See the keyword help for Title= and Subtitle=.
+Software Update Wizard dialog title panels.
+See the keyword help for

 What's new in Version 2.8.0.0 - (released 1st March 2005)